The website is a platform for them to publish their thoughts and advice about their products, their expertise and their trade.

 Jonathan-David Jewellers' Homepage features a rotating banner; an introductory paragraph; sign-posting to 5 different interior section; watch repair services and video thumbnails.
 The website's front-end is designed to suit the content that is being presented (it's not from any sort of generic template).
-Their bespoke content management system allows them control over all images and text, featured anywhere within their site's design.
+Their bespoke content management system allows them to control all images and text, featured anywhere within their site's design.

 Our client's customers prefer to view jewellery in person, to understand the feel and weight for instance.
 Instead of using shopping basket systems on product pages, the website invites visitors to submit enquiries and contact the store to arrange viewings.

 Product information is still stored in the site's admin software, as it would be on a typical retail website.
 It is still the most sensible approach for capturing and managing the range of product details, imagery and videos.
-This configuration where products are presented like any retail website, provides JDJ with the best of both worlds without the burdens that come with distance selling very expensive and precious items.
+This configuration where products are presented like any retail website provides JDJ with the best of both worlds without the burdens that come with distance selling very expensive and precious items.

 Design consultancy debrief, last updated 29 December 2020.